Squatting in the Philippines

-Squatting in the Philippines occurs when people build makeshift houses called "barong-barong"; urban areas such as Metro Manila and Metro Davao have large informal settlements.
-The Philippine Statistics Authority has defined a squatter, or alternatively "informal dwellers", as "One who settles on the land of another without title or right or without the owner's consent whether in urban or rural areas".
+Urban areas in the Philippines such as Metro Manila, Metro Cebu, and Metro Davao have large informal settlements.
+The Philippine Statistics Authority defines a squatter, or alternatively "informal dwellers", as "One who settles on the land of another without title or right or without the owner's consent whether in urban or rural areas".
 Squatting is criminalized by the Urban Development and Housing Act of 1992 (RA 7279), also known as the Lina Law.
 There have been various attempts to regularize squatter settlements, such as the Zonal Improvement Program and the Community Mortgage Program.
 In 2018, the Philippine Statistics Authority estimated that out of the country's population of about 106 million, 4.5 million were homeless.

 Overview

 The Philippine Statistics Authority has defined a squatter as "One who settles on the land of another without title or right or without the owner's consent whether in urban or rural areas".
-Local media and journalists refer to squatters as "informal settlers."
+Local media and journalists refer to squatters euphemistically as "informal settlers."

 Out of the country's population of about 106 million, an estimated 4.5 million were homeless according to the Philippine Statistics Authority; of these 3 million were in the capital Manila.
 Causes of homelessness include poverty and destruction of homes due to natural calamities and climate change.
+Urban poor activist Mimi Doringo has called on the government to redirect corruption-prone pork barrel funds and counterinsurgency spending to address the Philippines' housing backlog.

 The growth of homelessness and squatting in urban areas are linked to internal migration from poorer regions.
 Rural poverty, a major factor in internal migration, has been rooted on various factors, including farmer dispossession and land grabbing, violent suppression of peasant movements, decline of the agricultural sector, and the deterioration of living conditions in rural areas.

+Residents of informal settlements tend to experience poor living conditions and may lack access to basic services such as water, sanitation, and health care.